RESOURCE LIBRARY

 Wild Cards

-If a team at a Regional earned a FIRST Championship spot prior to the Regional and then wins the FIRST Impact Award, Engineering Inspiration Award, or is the Winning Alliance's Captain, 1st Pick, or 2nd Pick at that Regional or is already a Pre-Qualifying team, it generates a Wild Card, i.e. a FIRST Championship Merit-Based slot that is offered to another team.
+If a team at a Regional earned a FIRST Championship spot prior to the Regional and then wins the FIRST Impact Award, Engineering Inspiration Award, or is the Winning Alliance's Captain, or 1st Pick at that Regional or is already a Pre-Qualifying team, it generates a Wild Card, i.e. a FIRST Championship Merit-Based slot that is offered to another team.
 Teams that receive a FIRST Championship slot via a Priority or Open Waitlist do not generate Wild Cards.

 Any team earning 2 qualifying spots at a single Regional generates 1 Wild Card.